Information about Sacramento

 Higher Education in Sacramento

-California State University's Sacramento campus is the city's major four-year school, with slightly more than 29,000 students as of Fall 2014.
+California State University's Sacramento campus is the city's major four-year school, with nearly 32,000 students as of Fall 2019.
 Other nonprofit postsecondary schools in the city include a campus of Alliant International University and 2-year schools American River College, Cosumnes River College and Sacramento City College.

 Economy and Employment in Sacramento